Aidavdw/TurboVis/README.md

 As the program runs on an **OpenGL** backend, building requires your system to have dev opengl headers available.
 For debian-based systems you can for example use *freeglut3-dev*, but windows and apple should have these preinstalled.
 All other dependencies are already present in the source code.
 Building is straightforward using [CMake](https://cmake.org/), and then compiling it using your favourite compiler.

+# Known Issues
+## Windows: Freezing after a couple of seconds
+This is an issue caused by the OpenGL implementations of some newer graphics cards.
+Try running the program in Windows 8 compatibility mode with full screen optimisations turned off.

 ## Libraries used

 * [Dear IMGui](https://github.com/ocornut/imgui)